therayvoice/ray-fs/README.md

 # ray-fs
 A library with easy to use, mind blowing file-system tools for NodeJS.
-Based on FS! with shell like UX.
+Based on FS! with chainable methods, sync first approach, and amazing UX.